Car insurance rates by state, 2015 edition

 The Great Lakes State has occupied the No. 1 or No. 2 spot in the five years that Insure.com has commissioned the annual study.
 Montana moved up four positions to No. 2, followed by Washington, D.C. at No. 3.

-Ohio has the least expensive auto insurance rates, and Maine has the second-cheapest premiums.
+Maine has the least expensive car insurance rates, followed by Ohio and Idaho.

 Ranking the states: Average car insurance premiums

 |6||West Virginia||$ 1,716|